Aboriginal Healing, Historical Trauma

-Indigenous and non-Indigenous people must come together to facilitate the healing of Indigenous people.
+Indigenous and non-Indigenous people must walk alongside each other to facilitate the healing of society as a whole.
 Indigenous knowledge and understanding is key to helping create a society where people have an improved wellness, are more environmentally aware, and are more respectful, caring and empathic towards their fellow man, no matter what his or her culture.

 Why not take a Website Tour?
-Please check About Us and our Testimonials.
 And our Facebook page for links to other important information.
-Finally, please read the beautiful, inspiring letter that David received from Rembarrgna traditional healer Miliwanga Wurrben.

 Recovery From Trauma

 'The core experiences of psychological trauma are disempowerment and disconnection from others.
 Recovery, therefore, is based upon the empower-ment of the survivor and the creation of new connections.'
 Judith Herman